octavifs/octavifs-blog/content/post/deep-learning-in-production-part1.md

 ![XKCD python environment madness](/media/post/deep-learning-in-production-part1/python_environment_xkcd.png "source: [https://xkcd.com/1987](https://xkcd.com/1987)")

+You can jump straight into [the recipe](#the-recipe), if you are already familiar with the problem and just need a working solution.

 ## Python package management

 Python's package management story is a convoluted affair compared to Rust's [Cargo](https://doc.rust-lang.org/cargo/) or Javascript's [npm](https://www.npmjs.com/).
 The language was publicly released 30 years ago and the development landscape has changed much since then.
 There's never been more people using it, on all kinds of projects, at all sorts of scales.
 This doesn't come without drawbacks, however, and currently one of the roughest edges when developing in python revolves around package management and distribution.